Culture of Djibouti: Arabs

 Djiboutians have had expansive relations with the Arab world, as is manifested in its adoption of Arabic as an official language, its location within the Arabian Plate, its membership with the Arab League, its millennia-old trade relations with the peninsula's Arabs, and more recently, initiatives for a transcontinental crossing that would permanently link Djiboutians to the Arabian Peninsula.
 Djibouti has also hosted Arab refugees, primarily from Yemen.

 Somali

 Somalis have traditionally been organized into nomadic pastoral clans, loose empires, sultanates and city-states.

 Their clan groupings are important social units, wherein membership plays a central part in Somali culture.
 Clans are patrilineal and are often divided into sub-clans, sometimes with many sub-divisions.
 Somali society is traditionally ethnically endogamous.
 So as to extend ties of alliance, marriage is often to another ethnic Somali from a different clan.

+The six sons of Isse Madoobe Dir

+According to Ibrahim Axmad Cali in his 2016 book, “Ayaa-Reeb: Kab dhexeeye Sooyalka Xeer Cisse; Jabuuti, Naadiga iyo Qaalinleyda iyo Hal'abuurka Soomaliyeed, 2016» Cisse Madobe Dir had six sons from his four wives.
+His first wife, Xawa Aw Muuse of the Madigan tribe, was the mother of Eleye (Ceeleeye), Walaldon and Holleh.
+His second wife, from the Sheekhal tribe, was the mother of Wardiiq; his third wife, Rooney of the Akishe tribe, was Horoneh's mother; and his last wife, Reer Wakhroon of the Sharifaan tribe, was the mother of Maagtire Geele, also known as Urweyne, and Wakhroon Sama arag.
+According to him, the six sons of Cisse Madobe Dir are blood brothers, and there are not two categories within the Cisse clan.
+He also refutes in his work the notion of "So-raac", the meaning of which has been distorted.
+Originally, this expression referred solely to the leadership role due to the primogeniture of the children of Sheikh Cisse's first wife, who often imposed their decisions on the three other brothers, hence the expression "Na so raaca" (pronounced Follow us).
+Later, during the establishment of the Xeer Cisse around 1550 in the Sitti Mountains, the elders of Cisse created alliances within six Cisse sub-clans, dividing them into three groups: the first group, called Abgaal, is composed of the Eleyeh (Celeeye) sub-clan and the Urweyne or Maagtire Geele sub-clan; the second group, called Dalool, is composed of the Walaldon, Holleh and Horoneh; and finally, the third group, which forms an intermediary between the other two, contains only the Wardiq sub-clan, which is also that of the Ougass of the Cisse.